SolidifyDemo/GitBasics/Excercises/GitBasics.md

 * Create a new branch
 * To start using the new branch you need to check it out
-* Do change to for example README file and commit your changes
+* Do change to for example README file or any other file and commit your changes

 ```
 git branch name-of-branch
 git checkout newly-create-branch-name

-git add README.md
+git add .
 git commit -m "Updated Readme and commiting to new branch"
 ```